 2.3.1 Experiment 1 (air-dry + storage treatment)

+CO2 concentration targets for the air-dry + storage treatment incubations were set to the amount of CO2 respired by the corresponding control sample during the equilibrium respiration period.

 For control incubations, headspace CO2 concentrations were measured at the end of the pre-incubation period and then on days 1, 3, 7 and 14 during the equilibrium respiration period.
 For the air-dry + storage treatment incubations, headspace CO2 concentrations were measured daily during the pre-incubation, and on days 3, 5, and 7, then additionally on days 10, 38, and 45 for those samples that had not yet reached target CO2 concentrations.

-CO2 concentration targets for the air-dry + storage treatment incubations were set to the amount of CO2 respired by the corresponding control sample during the equilibrium respiration period.

 Headspace samples were collected and analyzed for 14C and 13C content at the end of the equilibrium respiration period for control incubations, but were collected after both the pre-incubation and equilibrium respiration periods for the air-dry + storage treatment incubations.
 However, only nine of the twelve treatment samples respired enough CO2 to measure 14C following the pre-incubation period.

 2.3.2 Experiment 2